mgarl-10/Yellow_protein/README.md

 ---

-### Step 4: Partitioning Scheme and Model Selection
+### Step 4: Partitioning scheme and model selection

 PartitionFinder was used to infer the optimal partitioning scheme and substitution models.